ajuijas/Key-Value-DB/README.md

 # Simple Key-Value Database in Go

 This is a simple Redis-like key-value database server implemented in Go.
-It allows you to store and retrieve data using a simple command-line interface through telnet.
+It allows to store and retrieve data using a simple command-line interface through telnet.

 ## Features